Photo Flash: Meet the Stars of Kitchen Theatre's LUNGS, Beg. Tonight

 How is it that British playwright Duncan Macmillan has written such a perfect play for Ithaca?
 The young couple in LUNGS care deeply about the earth and their responsibility to protect it, and this awareness of the big picture affects all their decisions, large and small.
 LUNGS is a modern love story, filled with concern and hope for the future in equal measure.
-Previews are March 26 - 28, the press opening is on March 29, and the play runs through April 13 at the Kitchen Theatre Company.
+Previews are tonight, March 26 - 28, the press opening is on March 29, and the play runs through April 13 at the Kitchen Theatre Company.
 BroadwayWorld has a first look at the stars below!

 Macmillan is among Britain's new generation of playwrights who are stripping the theatrical event down to just the essentials - text, movement and actors.
 This sparseness allows us to zero in on the ideas, emotions and moment-to-moment shifts between the characters.
 Macmillan's writing mixes the ironic, the comic and the dramatic with wonderfully surprising wit.